Student Scheduling Solver

 Screen Description

 In the Student Scheduling Solver screen, the user can run the sectioning solver to assign classes to students whose course requests have been entered into the system.
-The assignment is based on the timetable, the student requests and, if needed, on the last-like or curriculum course demands (in case only a part of current student course requests are available).
+The assignment is based on the timetable, the student requests, and, if needed, on the last-like or curriculum course demands (in case only a part of the current student course requests are available).

 Solver not started